 Branded product with SKU diversity.
-Local Bounti products are currently sold at more than 10,000 retail locations across 35 U.S. states and Canadian provinces primarily through direct relationships with blue-chip retail customers, including Albertsons, Sam's Club, Kroger, Target, Walmart, Whole Foods, and AmazonFresh.
+Local Bounti products are currently sold at more than 13,000 retail locations across 35 U.S. states, primarily through direct relationships with blue-chip retail customers, including Albertsons, Sam's Club, Kroger, Target, Walmart, Whole Foods, and AmazonFresh.
 We believe that customers and consumers will associate our brand with high quality, locally grown produce with better taste, freshness, and significantly longer shelf life.
-Our modular, distributed model and Stack & Flow TechnologyTM allows for high SKU diversity.
-At the end of 2022, Local Bounti offered 25 SKUs across living and loose leaf lettuce, organic and conventional, cress and value add product lines, and intends to continue to expand its SKUs to meet customer demand.
+Our modular, distributed model and Stack & Flow Technology® allows for high SKU diversity.
+At the end of 2023, Local Bounti offered 27 SKUs across living and loose leaf lettuce, organic and conventional, cress and value add product lines, and intends to continue to expand its SKUs to meet customer demand.
 We believe that SKU diversity in these markets will allow us to capture more in-store real estate and will result in consumer loyalty across multiple regional markets.

-Local Bounti Product Offering
+Select Local Bounti Product Offerings

 Montana Facility.
 Our Montana Facility was built in 2019 and reached commercial operations in the second half of 2020.
-The Montana Facility incorporates our patent pending Stack & Flow TechnologyTM, including five operational greenhouses, a cold storage room for finished goods and a packaging room with processing equipment to transform freshly harvested produce into packaged goods that are ready for retail shelves.
+The Montana Facility incorporates our patented Stack & Flow Technology®, including five operational greenhouses, a cold storage room for finished goods and a packaging room with processing equipment to transform freshly harvested produce into packaged goods that are ready for retail shelves.
 By leveraging our flexible modular approach, we completed an increase to the capacity of the Montana Facility by approximately 140% to 12 hydroponic ponds in the third quarter of 2021, which is now operational, and was fully commissioned in the fourth quarter of 2021.
-In October 2021, we acquired 20 acres of land adjacent to the Montana Facility for a potential research and development facility.
+We expect to transition in 2024 the majority of our Montana Facility from its current focus on research and development to a commercially oriented facility that is growing produce for sale to customers.
+This transition will follow the capacity enhancements brought about by the completion of our Georgia facility and the commencement of operations at both Texas and Washington and is expected to help drive us toward our goal of achieving positive adjusted EBITDA in early 2025.